 Medication during pregnancy

-Ideally, you should avoid taking medicines when you're pregnant, particularly during the first three months.
+Ideally, you should avoid taking medicines when you're pregnant, particularly during the first 3 months.
 Conditions such as colds or minor aches and pains often don’t need treating with medicines.
 However, if you’re pregnant and feel you need to take medicine, paracetamol is safe to take.

 Paracetamol during pregnancy